 The series is set in the year 2199.
 Earth has been under attack by an alien race called the Gamilas (aka Gamilons), through the use of Planet Bombs (radioactive meteorite bombs) that have rendered the planet’s surface uninhabitable.
 Humanity has had to move into underground cities, but the radioactivity is slowly seeping down to where humans are.
 At the beginning of the series, there’s only one year remaining before all life on Earth becomes extinct.
 One day, a mysterious message capsule is retrieved after a pod crash lands on Mars, which includes an offer of help from Queen Stasha (aka Starsha) of planet Iscandar.
 If humanity can get to her planet, she has a device called the Cosmo-Cleaner D (aka Cosmo DNA) that can cleanse the Earth of the radiation damage.
 Included in the capsule are plans for a Wave Motion Engine, a faster-than-light engine that will allow humans to make it to Iscandar, retrieve the device, and return home before the year is up.
 An old Japanese World War II battleship, the Yamato, is turned into a spaceship and equipped with the Wave Motion Engine, as well as a Wave Motion Gun (in the English dub of the original series, it is acknowledged that the battleship that is retrofitted is the Yamato, but when the spaceship is completed, it is renamed the Argo).
 A crew is assembled, and the mission to retrieve the Cosmo-Cleaner D begins.

-Much of the actual plot of the first episode of the original series.
+Much of the actual plot of the first episode of the original series remains in the reboot.
 The biggest difference, though, is that Space Battleship Yamato 2199 clears up one of the biggest fallacies of the series.
 In the original, the arrival of Sasha’s (aka Astra) pod was unexpected, and the capsule she had with her was seen as a mysterious object.
-In the reboot, Sasha’s arrival and the capsule were anticipated, and is the reason why the battle at Pluto between the humans and the Gamilas is taking place; it’s part of what is dubbed as “Operation M.”
+In the reboot, Sasha’s arrival and the capsule were anticipated, and is the reason why the battle at Pluto between the humans and the Gamilas is taking place.
+It’s part of what is dubbed as “Operation M.”